-Country music stars ALABAMA had a desire to return to their musical roots in Myrtle Beach, South Carolina.
-Here is where they honed and nurtured their talent and impressive three-part harmonies while playing at The Bowery, a local nightclub, for tips.
-Wanting to bring a unique perspective to the existing entertainment industry currently on the "Grand Strand", The Alabama Theatre was born.
+Country music stars ALABAMA had a desire to return to their musical roots in Myrtle Beach, South Carolina where they honed their impressive three-part harmonies while playing for tips at The Bowery, a local nightclub.
+Alabama wanted to bring their unique perspective to the rising entertainment industry on the Grand Strand and the Alabama Theatre was born.

 The 1993 opening of the Alabama Theatre was covered by major media including CBS Morning Show, NBC Nightly News, Good Morning America, CMT, TNN and countless national and regional publications.
 Alabama Theatre was even a question on the popular game show Jeopardy.

 Gaylord Entertainment was brought on board to collaborate in writing, directing and producing a nightly show incorporating many musical genres.
 Gaylord Entertainment, then owner of the Grand Ole Opry, Opryland USA Theme Park, Opryland Hotels, TNN & CMT, was no stranger to big time show business and brought a talented team from Nashville, Las Vegas and Los Angeles to write, choreograph, costume and produce the first season's shows called American Pride and Christmas in Dixie.

 Turn the page to 2015 and the Alabama Theatre remains at the forefront of entertainment venues on the East Coast with Gaylord Entertainment continuing to produce their signature shows ONE The Show and The South's Grandest Christmas Show.
 The Guest Artist Concert Series also brings in top touring acts once a week like Alabama, Vince Gill, Josh Turner, Engelbert Humperdinck, Temptations & Four Tops and many more.
 The Theatre was recently nominated for the Country Music Association's Venue of the Year award.